Philadelphia Weather: More Than A Foot Of Snow Expected For Jersey Shore As Nor'easter Approaches

-PHILADELPHIA (CBS) — There is now a blizzard warning set for parts of the Jersey Shore as a major winter system — a Nor’easter — comes into view for the entire region.
-The warning will be in effect for Cape May, Atlantic, and southern Burlington Counties starting at 7 p.m.
-Friday.
+PHILADELPHIA (CBS) — There is a blizzard warning set for parts of the Jersey Shore as a major winter system — a Nor’easter — comes into view for the entire region.
+The warning is in effect for Cape May, Atlantic, and southern Burlington Counties.

-A blizzard warning means there will be white out conditions with limited visibility.
-Wind gusts of up to 50 mph are also possible.Gov.
-Phil Murphy Issues State Of Emergency As South Jersey Residents Stock Up Ahead Of Storm
+A blizzard warning means there will be whiteout conditions with limited visibility.
+Wind gusts of up to 50 mph are also possible.No Arrests Made In South Philadelphia Triple Shooting, Police Say

-This joins the winter storm warning slated to start at the same time.
+Numerous counties are under a winter storm warning.
 Those counties include: lower Bucks, lower Montgomery, Philadelphia, Delaware, New Castle, Cumberland, Salem, Camden, Gloucester, north Burlington, and Mercer.

 As it stands now, the Jersey Shore and southern Delaware will see a foot to 15 inches of snow.
 Interior South Jersey and central Delaware will seen 8 inches to a foot.
 In Philadelphia and nearby northwest suburbs, there will be 4 to 8 inches.